Special Needs Trust Attorney

 Many of us have a friend or family member who is challenged by a physical, mental, or developmental disability.
 Caring for a loved one under these circumstances can be both challenging and rewarding.
-As part of your car plan, you should consider the use of a special needs trust.
+As part of your care plan, you should consider the use of a special needs trust.
 This is particularly true if the person is receiving, or plans on applying for, state or federal benefits such as Medicaid and Supplemental Security Income (SSI).
 A special needs trust provides a mechanism by which the disabled person can receive gifts and inheritances without interfering with his or her benefits.
+Because of their complexity, this type of trust is generally set up with the help of a skilled estate planning attorney.

 What is a Special Needs Trust?